keystonejs/keystone/.changeset/red-poets-heal.md

 '@keystonejs/app-admin-ui': patch
 ---

-Packages stylesheets imported in custom pages are kept in production build
+Updated Webpack config so stylesheets imported from node_modules are included in the production build.